Database

 For the initial run, you need to populate the CVE database by running:

-./sbin/db_updater.py -c
+./sbin/db_updater.py -f -c

-These could be also run as a SystemD service.
+This could be also run as a SystemD service.
 Example units are under _etc/systemd/system/: cvesearch.db_init.service & cvesearch.db_init.target.

 sudo systemctl start --no-block cvesearch.db_init.target

-If you want to add the cross-references from NIST, Red Hat and other vendors thanks to VIA4CVE:
+The VIA4 are cross-references from NIST, Red Hat and other vendors thanks to VIA4CVE:

 NB: If you want to import your own JSON from VIA4CVE, you have to replace URL in sources.ini the VIA4 attribute with file:///PATH/TO/VIA4CVE/VIA4CVE-feed.json.